mrange/T4JsonSerializer/README.md

 Microsoft asked us to [try the new source generator for JSON](https://devblogs.microsoft.com/dotnet/try-the-new-system-text-json-source-generator/).

-The promise of a source generator for JSON serialization is that shorted startup as the generation code can be pre-generated during the build step rather than during runtime.
+The promise of a source generator for JSON serialization is that of reduce startup times as the generation code can be pre-generated during the build step rather than during runtime.

 Also, source generators are less magic than dynamic type generation in .NET.